sureswiftcapital/WP-Google-Calendar-Events/google-calendar-events/readme.txt

 == Changelog ==

 = 2.2.9 - August 14, 2015 =
+* Fix: only when using site timezone in feed, links pointing to Google events will be adjusted for timezone.
 * Fix: load scripts only on posts and pages with a calendar.
 * Localization: Updated Norwegian translations.